- Phylum

 Morphological features

 Diplopsalis acuta is the only known heterotrophic (non-pigmented) thecate dinoflagellate in the lake’s pelagic waters.
 Its shape is distinct, of a half sphere with a Chinese hat on top of it (Plate 1).
-Another feature differentiating it from other Kinneret dinoflagellates is that its diameter at the cingulum is greater than its height.
-Its thecae are thick and distinct.
-Chloroplasts and stigma are lacking (heterotrophic).
-The protoplast is pink.
-The hypotheca is broadly rounded and slightly flattened dorsiventrally.
+Another feature differentiating it from other Kinneret dinoflagellates is that its diameter at the is greater than its height.
+Its are thick and distinct.
+Chloroplasts and are lacking (heterotrophic).
+The is pink.
+The is broadly rounded and slightly flattened dorsiventrally.
 Plates are not sculptured and have no reticulations.

 Ecology